pocketstop/sdk-php/README.md

-#Pocketstop REST API Wrapper for SDK
+#Pocketstop REST API Wrapper for PHP

 Pocketstop provides a simple HTTP-based REST API for interacting with the Pocketstop Social CRM Platform.
 Learn more at [http://www.pocketstop.com][0]